netdash/netdash/README.md

 * A module with `api/urls.py` should declare an `app_name`.
 If the module also has a `urls.py`, it should reuse the previous `app_name` like so: `<app_name>-api`
 * A module with `api/urls.py` will have its API URLs placed under `/api/<app_name>/*`.

-Check the [example apps](https://github.com/netdash/netdash-examples) examples of these conventions.
+Check the [example apps](https://github.com/netdash/netdash-examples) for examples of these conventions.

 ## Troubleshooting